 As women’s captain of my running club, I am aware that some people expect me to be one of the club’s fastest runners.
 However, my role is to participate in events and encourage others to attend.
-I knew I wouldn’t be one of the scoring runners for my club, so I enjoyed the 4 mile route whilst chatting to Irene.
-Rob and Stu had been for a long run, so they ran about half a mile of the route with us before heading home.
+I knew I wouldn’t be one of the scoring runners for my club, so I enjoyed the 4-mile route whilst chatting to Irene.
+Rob and Stu had done a long run, so they ran about half a mile of the route with us before they ran home.
 At the end of the CC6, I stopped long enough to congratulate the female runner from my club who won the series and for the men’s team to be crowned winners.
 I also ate a slice of cake before it was time for me to run home.

 My training schedule told me that I should run 20 miles.
 My Garmin is set in kms and I reset it at the start of each run.
 I didn’t do the maths properly and only ended up running 19 miles.
 This was annoying as I had enough energy to run another mile – grrr!
 Oh well, at least I was still feeling strong after running that far.

 My second swimming lesson